amiiit/thoughts/testing-component-async-request.md

 The second tool we'll be using is this small library called [async-wait-until](https://github.com/devlato/waitUntil).
 This modern library is based on Promises and has TypeScript support, two things that we love!
 In the simplest use-case, we provide `waitUntil` with a predicate. waitUntil will keep executing the predicate until it's true.
 Once the predicate function returns true the promise will resolve.

-For example, the following simple lines will keep looking at the watch until it's 4 pm and make us coffee.
+For example, the following simple lines will keep looking at the time until it's 4 pm and make us some coffee.

 ```
 waitFor(